VirtusLab/contextbuddy/intellij/README.md

 ### Turning it on/off

 Context buddy is off be default not to distract developer on daily basis.
-To turn on (and off) context buddy for given file simply run {turn-on-action} {action-name}.
+To turn on (and off) context buddy for given file simply run 'Smart History' action.

 ![turnOnOffAction](turnOnOffAction.gif)